sessokosga/Free-Texture-Packer-Loader/Readme.md

         var spritesheetLoader = new SpriteSheetLoader(Content);

-2. Create aninstance of the SpriteRenderer
+2. Create an instance of the SpriteRenderer

     It's usually done in the `LoadContent` method
         It needs the `spriteBatch`